Cart0

 • Step 2

-Add the olive oil to a 6 quart pot and heat over medium heat.
-Add the ground spice paste to the pot and saute until aromatic, stirring to mix thoroughly.
-Cover with the lid and simmer for 4-5 minutes, until fragrant.
+Add the olive oil to a large pot and heat over medium heat.
+Add the ground spice paste to the pot and mix well to combine.
+Saute until aromatic, about 1 minute, then cover with a lid and simmer for 4-5 minutes.

 • Step 3

-Lower the heat to medium-low and add the lemongrass knots and makrut lime leaves to the pot, followed by the beef chuck cubes.
-Stir thoroughly for 5 minutes, allowing the beef to absorb the flavors.
+Lower the heat to medium-low and add the lemongrass, makrut lime leaves and the beef chuck cubes.
+Stir consistently for 5 minutes, allowing the beef to absorb the flavors.

 • Step 4